Wiarton: History

-Wiarton was built on lands acquired from the First Nations in the area.
-It was named after the birthplace of Sir Edmund Head, the Governor General of Canada from 1854 to 1861.
+Wiarton was named after the birthplace of Sir Edmund Head, the Governor General of Canada from 1854 to 1861.
 In 1880, Wiarton was incorporated as a village, then with a population of 750.
 By 1894, Wiarton had become an incorporated town.

 The Government of Ontario has erected two historic plaques in Wiarton, offering a glimpse into the past of this area.
 The first discusses the fact that the Bruce Peninsula is a barrier to water transportation between Lake Huron and southern Georgian Bay.
 To avoid a difficult detour to the north, aboriginal peoples developed a portage route across the base of the peninsula.
 "For centuries, the Bruce Peninsula portage was an important link in the Great Lakes transportation network."
-The second plaque discusses developments in the 1800s, starting with 1855 when "a town-plot was laid out here on recently acquired Indian land and named Wiarton, reputedly after the English birthplace of Edmund Head, Governor General of Canada (1854-61)".
+The second plaque discusses developments in the 1800s, starting with 1855 when "a town-plot was laid out here on recently acquired Indigenous land and named Wiarton, reputedly after the English birthplace of Edmund Head, Governor General of Canada (1854-61)".

 Until 1997, when the service was transferred to Thunder Bay, Ontario, Wiarton was known around Lake Huron and Georgian Bay, as the home of Wiarton Coast Guard Radio, providing continuous weather reports to mariners and residents.

 In 1999, Wiarton was administratively amalgamated into the new municipality of the Town of South Bruce Peninsula.